 Dust the flour with a pinch of salt, then quickly knead it with 150 g

-of softened butter at room temperature and the egg
+Of softened butter at room temperature and the egg

-and sprinkle it with 50 g of sugar
+In diameter and sprinkle it with 50 g of sugar

 Sprinkle them with the remaining sugar